By Acacia Communications | Posted on March 29, 2021

 Acacia’s coherent BiDi CFP2 form-factor module delivers an operationally efficient and cost-effective way for network operators to increase capacity to 100Gbps and beyond over both single-fiber as well as diverse transmit/receive network architectures.
 For more details on how a coherent BiDi solution differs from a duplex fiber P2P or DWDM solution, see the Design optimization for coherent BiDi inset for a detailed explanation of how to enable this capability in a coherent transceiver.

-For single-fiber BiDi transmission, a splitter/combiner (for BiDi point-to-point) or a wavelength mux/demux (for BiDi DWDM) is required to convert from a dual-port configuration to a single-port connector configuration.
+For single-fiber BiDi transmission, there are various implementation options to convert from a dual-port configuration to a single-port configuration such as passive optical mux/demuxes, splitter/combiners, or circulators, depending on the application and link requirements.
 The module supports both Ethernet and OTN standardized client protocols.

 Acacia’s 100Gbps P2P and DWDM QSFP-DD modules and coherent BiDi CFP2 module all feature Acacia’s 3D Siliconization approach, which utilizes high-volume manufacturing processes and benefits from the maturity of Acacia’s silicon photonics technology.
 Figure 10 illustrates how advances in optical/electrical component consolidation has resulted in size reductions of coherent modules.
 The use of silicon photonics to take discrete bulky optical components and integrate their functions into a CMOS-based silicon chip has been a key factor in module footprint reduction.